-Responsible Tourism is where negative social, economic along with environmental impacts are minimised.
+Responsible Tourism involves minimising negative social, economic and environmental impacts of tourism.
 So it’s about “making better places for people to live in and better places for people to visit”.
 Responsible Tourism initiatives are designed to benefit local communities keeping cost to the destination minimised.
 The initiatives enhance the well-being of host communities, offering greater economic benefits for local people.

 The African Travel Specialists (ATS) have a commitment to making a difference to the places they visit.
 ATS contribute directly to improve the destination as a tourist attraction.
 Local communities benefit from each visit that ATS bring to the area.